The how and why of understanding yourself better using your dream journal (Part 5/7)

 Psychologist Mihaly Csikszentmihalyi calls this great feeling “flow” in his self-help masterpiece.

-To reach flow, one needs to concentrate on the nascent creation, not figuratively look over your shoulder, not worry about what others are doing.
+To reach flow, one needs to concentrate on the nascent creation, not figuratively look over your shoulder, and not worry about what others are doing.

 If you’re going to compare yourself, compare yourself to yourself.